ordina-jworks/ordina-jworks.github.io/_posts/2018-12-12-Catching-the-waves-of-servant-leadership.md

 This is of course not a one (wo)man show.
 Complexity is not something we can tackle with a single mind solution.
-Agile transformation, like cultural transformation, can only be set in motion by natural leaders, and by this I don’t necessarily mean ‘managers’.
+Agile transformation, like cultural transformation, can only be set in motion by natural leaders, and by this I don’t necessarily mean 'managers'.
 They can be emergent leaders from any level in the organisation.
 People who spread vibes, generate positive energy, think beyond the borders of their own roles and put their brains to work to reimagine how value is created.
-What defines them is that they ‘service’ their community, and that service is exactly one of their personal goals.
+What defines them is that they 'service' their community, and that service is exactly one of their personal goals.

 <img alt="Surfing" src="{{ '/img/catching-the-waves-of-servant-leadership/surfing2.png' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 750px;">

-As a manager, make sure these emergent leaders experience the room to move.
+As a manager, make sure these emergent leaders experience the freedom to act.
-Each one comes with a natural community, call it a ‘tribe’.
+Each one comes with a natural community, call it a 'tribe'.
 Explore every nook and cranny of the company to trace them.
 Then help them to understand the agile strategy, and support them to instigate an agile mindset and a zest for growth, by taking small but consistent steps, clear and aligned.